elaloy/SGANinv/README.md

 ## License

-The Theano/Lasagne and pytorch codes for the SGAN are under MIT license while the MCMC inversion code is under GPL license.
+The Theano/Lasagne and Pytorch codes for the SGAN are under MIT license while the MCMC inversion code is under GPL license.
 See the corresponding folders for details.

 ## Contact